velipso/whisky/README.md

 This repo contains the single best function I could find in a given category.

-### Note: I am still searching but this repo will contain the best functions as I find them!
+### Note: I am still searching for great functions but this repo will contain the results as I find them!

 Categories
 ==========